32 Christmas Party Games for the Whole Family (Plus a Few That Are Adults-Only)

-Everyone loves a lively holiday bash but hosting one can be stressful (even if it’s just you and your quarantine pod).
+Everyone loves a lively holiday bash but hosting one can be stressful.
 What if people get bored?
 What if no one talks to each other?
 What if we can’t agree on a Christmas movie to pop in (The Grinch or Elf)?
 If you’ve ever thrown a party before, there’s a good chance you’ve asked yourself these questions and we all know those holiday cocktails can hold the crowd for so long before things go left.
 And that, friends, is why party games exist.
-Good news: You don’t even have to do your own research because our roundup of Christmas party games features crowd-pleasers for any kind of holiday celebration.
+The best part: You don’t even have to do your own research because our roundup of Christmas party games features crowd-pleasers for any kind of holiday celebration.
 From family-friendly activities like bean bag toss and bingo to adults-only pastimes (think: “Would You Rather?” and drinking games), here are 32 Christmas party games you want in your arsenal.

 1. Happy Holidays!
 The Christmas Carols and Songs Game

 Best for All Generations

 No need to venture out into the cold for a caroling activity this holiday season.
 Instead, bring the classic tunes indoors with an entertaining game that will put everyone’s Christmas carol knowledge to the test.
 The play is fast-paced and family-friendly and the board game format (which includes playing pieces and dice) makes for an interactive experience that all will enjoy.